Moustafa22/Laravel-Aramex-SDK/README.md

 ## A Brief Documentation

-  First you should read the official aramex documentation, understand the flow of their API's and parameters and decide the main puroposes    of using aramex API. doucmentation link: https://www.aramex.com/docs/default-source/resourses/resourcesdata/shipping-services-api-manual.pdf
+  First you should read the official aramex documentation, understand the flow of their API's and parameters and decide the main puroposes of using aramex API.<br />
+  doucmentation link: https://www.aramex.com/docs/default-source/resourses/resourcesdata/shipping-services-api-manual.pdf

-  However, The integration has 2 main functions:
+  However, The integration has 2 main functions:<br />
-      - Create Pickup.
+      - Create Pickup.<br />
-      - Create Shipment.
+      - Create Shipment.<br />